mathias-caillard/map-matching/README.md

 ![Map-Matching Example](output_example_1.png)

-As you can see, the decoded states (portions of roads/paths, represented in green) obtained from the ``HMM`` represents a more accurate approximation of the actual observations (sequence of GPS points, repesented in red), as it "cancels" the noise:
+As you can see, the decoded states (portions of roads/paths, represented in green) obtained from the ``HMM`` represents a more accurate approximation of the actual path ran than the observations (sequence of GPS points, repesented in red), as it "cancels" the noise:

 ![Map-Matching Example2](output_example_2.png)

-Though, it's not perfect, as it doesn't entirely cover all the actual running path.
-Also, the model predicts some wrong (though close) states:
+A better estimation of the actual running path allows to derive a better estimation of the actual distance covered.
+Though, obtained results aren't perfect, as there are sometimes some mismatches; the model sometimes predicts some wrong (though close) states:

 ![Map-Matching Example3](output_example_3.png)